EnriqueRapelaDeveloper/blockchain_integrated_payment_service/docs/dev/decisions.md

 ## Simplecov

 Gem that allows us to see what percentage of code we have tested.
 Simply by running the tests as always, we will get the result in the end.

+## I18n

+The I18n library has been added, since it helps a lot with error control and handling it by code and for future translations if necessary.